-The James J. Kim Family Group may be deemed to have beneficial ownership of 142,033,912 shares or approximately 59.2% of the outstanding shares of common stock.
+The James J. Kim Family Group may be deemed to have beneficial ownership of 142,250,326 shares or approximately 58.9% of the outstanding shares of the common stock of the Company.
 Each of the foregoing persons stated that the filing of their beneficial ownership reporting statements shall not be construed as an admission that such person is, for the purposes of Section 13 or 13(g) of the Exchange Act, the beneficial owner of the shares of common stock reported as beneficially owned by the other such persons.